Fortuna Mining

-Fortuna Silver Mines Inc. is a Canada-based precious metals mining company with operations in Argentina, Burkina Faso, Mexico and Peru.
-The Company is primarily engaged in producing silver and gold minerals.
-The Company’s operated mines and projects include San Jose Mine, Caylloma Mine, Lindero Mine and Yaramoko Mine.
-It is listed on the Toronto Stock Exchange, and the New York Stock Exchange with a $2.3 million market capitalization as April 2022.
+Fortuna Mining Corp., formerly Fortuna Silver Mines Inc., is a Canada-based precious metals mining company with operations in Argentina, Burkina Faso, Côte d'Ivoire, Mexico, Peru, and Senegal.
+The Company is primarily engaged in producing gold and silver with by-products lead and zinc.
+Fortuna’s operating mines are the Séguéla Mine, Yaramoko Mine, Lindero Mine, San Jose Mine, and Caylloma Mine.
+In 2023, Fortuna produced 326,638 ounces of gold, 5.9 million ounces of silver, or 452,389 gold equivalent ounces.

 History

-Fortuna was founded in 2004 by Jorge Ganoza and Simon Ridgway.
-Ganoza is from a Peruvian mining family.
-Fortuna acquired its Caylloma property in 2004, and started production in 2006.
-Also in 2006, it acquired the land necessary for its San José del Progreso mine in Mexico.
-Construction on the mine began in 2010, with production starting in 2011.
+Fortuna was founded in 2005 by Simon Ridgway, Mario Szotlender, and Jorge Ganoza.
+Ganoza is a fourth-generation miner from a Peruvian family that has owned and operated several gold, silver, and base metals mines.

+Fortuna acquired its underground Caylloma silver-lead-zinc mine in 2005, which started production in 2006.
+Also in 2006, it acquired a 76 percent stake in the San Jose silver-gold Project in Oaxaca, Mexico, which would become the San Jose Mine.
+Construction on the underground mine began in 2010, with production starting in 2011.